 1. Structuring Your Word Wall

-Yes, the word alone is helpful, but ultimately, your word wall should include at least an image or an example that can be connected back to the word.
-Sometimes, a definition is not necessary.
-This might sound obvious, but if students are relying on the Word Wall daily or weekly, the text should be visible from across the room, and should be in a place where a majority of students can see it.
+A word wall that includes the math term, the definition, and a visual representation will make the most impact.
+The text should be visible from across the room, and should be in a place where a majority of students can see it.
 I have many English Language Learners in my classes, so word walls are especially helpful for them.
 Some of my fellow teachers even use the Spanish translation as additional leverage for students.
+(Keep reading to learn about a new resource from Maneuvering the Middle!)

 I like my words to stay up all year as we learn and review the words.
-This helps students to use academic vocabulary and make connections between the different units.
+This helps students use academic vocabulary and make connections between the different units.
 I love when a student can see how a proportional relationship and a linear equation are connected!
-In the beginning of the year, I only have the categories posted at the top of the wall.
-I then include the words and as each unit ends, I move on to the next category of words.
-We start my favorite unit in a couple of weeks- Algebra!

 2. WAYS TO USE